Bakgrunn og aktiviteter

 Regulated cell death types such as apoptosis, necroptosis and pyroptosis are central in a wide range of physiological and pathological states throughout the organism.
 Understanding how cells initiate or suppress cell death in response to challenges such as drugs or bacterial infections is important to understand both immune responses, cellular homeostasis and drug cytotoxicity.

-My research focus is on how intracellular protection mechanisms and cell death pathways tackle stressors such as chemotherapeutic drugs, danger-associated and pathogen-associated molecular patterns (DAMPs and PAMPs).
-I focus on the role of the RIPK1- and RIPK3-regulated death pathways in inflammation.
+Our research focus is on how intracellular protection mechanisms and cell death pathways tackle stressors such as chemotherapeutic drugs, danger-associated and pathogen-associated molecular patterns (DAMPs and PAMPs).
+We focus on the role of the RIPK1- and RIPK3-regulated death pathways in inflammation.

 Interestingly, cell death pathways are often interconnected with pathways for proliferation and cytokine production.
 They take important roles in both drug resistance and inflammation.
 De-regulation of these pathways can lead to malignant states such as cancer and cronic inflammation.